 All Global Engineering PMP students start their program with Global Development for Engineers, which introduces students to the complexities of the international development industry, providing a survey approach to understanding major historical outcomes, theories, institutions, policies, alternatives and critiques.
 The Global Development Practicum provides students with a field-based opportunity to synthesize and integrate knowledge acquired in Mortenson Center courses and other learning experiences and to apply theory and principles in a situation that approximates professional practice in global engineering.
 Students typically fulfill the practicum requirement the summer after the first academic year in the program.
 These two core courses fulfill six of the required 30 credits for the PMP:

 - CVEN 5919: Global Development for Engineers (3 credits)

 - CVEN 5939: Global Development Practicum (3 credits)

 2. Global Engineering Series

-MCGE offers courses as series of 5-week modules, with each module worth one credit-hour.
-In the Professional Master’s in Global Engineering, students are required to complete 12 credit-hours from the following series:
+The Mortenson Center offers courses as series of 5-week modules, with each module worth one credit-hour.
+For the Professional Master in Global Engineering, students are required to complete 12 credit-hours from the following series:

 B. Project Management